blumenbote/blumenbote-ui/README.md

-When laconic development to change these fields to package.json "main": "./_modules/index.js",
+When development to change these fields to package.json "main": "./_modules/index.js",
 "main": "index.js",
 "exports": {